Tavroswyn/StealthChangerDocs/docs/software/ktc-easy/configuration/index.md

 [Klipper-toolchanger-easy](https://github.com/jwellman80/klipper-toolchanger-easy){:target="_blank"} splits it's configuration in to 2 main segments, the [Toolchanger Config](../configuration/toolchanger.md) which contains the configurations for toolchanger specific settings and [Tool Configs](../configuration/tool.md) which contain the configuration for each toolhead.

 Before running [Klipper-toolchanger-easy](https://github.com/jwellman80/klipper-toolchanger-easy){:target="_blank"}, you’ll need to make a few changes to your existing Klipper configuration.
 This involves removing or commenting out certain sections that may conflict with [Klipper-toolchanger-easy's](https://github.com/jwellman80/klipper-toolchanger-easy){:target="_blank"} framework, and introducing new configurations for toolchanger specific functions.

-These changes ensure that [Klipper](https://www.klipper3d.org/) and [klipper-toolchanger-easy](https://github.com/jwellman80/klipper-toolchanger-easy){target="_blank"} work together correctly.
-Detailed instructions are provided in the setup steps below — it’s important to follow them carefully to avoid duplicate or conflicting settings.